smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M06_manage_local_users_and_groups/6_guided_exercise_manage_local_user_accounts.md

 * Control access lifecycles with locks and expirations
 * Modify user details using `usermod`, `chage`, `passwd`, and `userdel`
 * Protect your system using principle of least privilege and access expiry

----

-✅ Let me know if you'd like:

-* 🧠 Quiz based on this lab
-* 📥 Markdown export for GitHub
-* ⏭️ Next topic: *Manage Local Group Accounts*

-You're now fully in control of Linux user access, Shahid — a foundational cybersecurity skill 🔐💻 Keep pushing forward!